CDRT/mk_docs/docs/ref/bios/settings/thinkstation/usbsetup.md

 Whether extra delay is added when host performs USB enumeration.

+!!! info ""
-!> May improve the compatibility of USB device detection but increase POST Time.
+    May improve the compatibility of USB device detection but increase POST Time.

 1. Enabled.
 2. **Disabled** - Default.